-A video of a cow taking a dip in the sea at Bunbeg Beach in Co Donegal has quickly gone viral on Twitter.
+This video of a cow taking a dip in the sea at Bunbeg Beach in Co Donegal quickly went viral on Twitter back in 2020.

 So this just happened on Bunbeg beach. 🐮 pic.twitter.com/o4TPke6g13— Caoimhe Rua (@CaoimheRua88) August 15, 2020

-At the time of publication, O'Connell's video has been viewed nearly 55 thousand times her tweet has been liked more than 1 thousand times.
+At the time of publication, O'Connell's video has been viewed nearly 60,000 times her tweet has been liked more than 1,500 times.

 In the video, both adults and children who were spending the afternoon on the Irish beach took great delight in the sighting.
 Donegal Daily notes, however, that "cows on beaches in Donegal are not an uncommon sight."